BestTimesToVisit.com Logo

 Weta Workshop: Unleash Your Inner Filmmaker

 Step behind the magic of Middle-earth and beyond at Weta Workshop.
-Immerse yourself in the incredible artistry and craftsmanship that brings fantastical creatures and epic battles to life, from Lord of the Rings to Avatar.
-Consider booking a tour in advance, especially during peak season, to get an in-depth look at the props, costumes, and special effects.
+Immerse yourself in the incredible artistry and craftsmanship that brought iconic films to life, from detailed props to fantastical creatures.
+Book a tour to get an insider's look at the creative process and perhaps even try your hand at some hands-on activities.

 See all 8 things to do →